(A) An employer may elect to pay its estimated premium due in equal installments of two, four, six, or twelve in number.

 (B) Initial installment plans.

-(1) For the policy year commencing July 1, 2015, all eligible private employers will be invoiced on the six-payment installment plan.
+(1) All eligible private employers will be invoiced on the six-payment installment plan.

-(2) For the policy year commencing January 1, 2017, all eligible public employer taxing districts will be invoiced on the twelve-payment installment plan.
+(2) All eligible public employer taxing districts will be invoiced on the twelve-payment installment plan.

 (C) An employer may change its installment plan upon request.

-(2) For policy years commencing on or after January 1, 2017, a public employer taxing district must request a change in installment plan no later than the fifteenth day of November preceding the start of the policy year.
+(2) A public employer taxing district must request a change in installment plan no later than the fifteenth day of November preceding the start of the policy year.